JasellR/TelDirectory/README.md

 **Caution**: Importing files will overwrite existing files with the same name in the target directory.

+## Synchronize Extension Names (Authenticated Users)

+The "Settings" page also provides a feature to synchronize extension names from an external XML feed:
+*   **XML Feed URL**: Enter the URL of a script (e.g., a PHP script) that outputs an XML file in the `<CiscoIPPhoneDirectory>` format (similar to a department file, containing `<DirectoryEntry>` with `<Name>` and `<Telephone>`).
+*   **Sync Action**: Clicking "Sync Names from Feed" will fetch this external XML.
+For each extension number found in the feed, the application will check your local `department` XML files.
+If an extension with the same number exists locally but has a different name, the local name will be updated to match the name from the feed.

 ## Search Functionality

 *   **Global Search (Homepage)**: The homepage features a prominent search bar.
 Users can type to search for: